 - Short - A Short is a group of two bytes within a hex file.
 Selecting Short from the list will jump to the chosen short.
 Enter ',w' after a value to force the Goto Bar to jump to a short.

-Enter a numeric value in the text field in the bar.
-Switch between Decimal and Hex numeric format by clicking the area just to the right of the text field, or use any of the formats described in the Introduction to Number Systems section.
+When entering a numeric value in the text field, choose the numeric format by choosing Decimal or Hex in the area just to the right of the text field, or by using any of the formats described in the Introduction to Number Systems section.
 The position to seek will be calculated using an origin.
 The origin can be controlled by clicking the Options button and using the Direction radio buttons:

 - From Beginning of File - Origin is at the beginning of the file.